Definition, Etiology, PathogenesisTop

 2) Standard treatment for the continuation phase (after the first 2 months and until treatment completion) for drug-sensitive TB includes combined use of INH and RMP for 4 more months for a total of 6 months of therapy.
 In patients with risk factors for relapse, the continuation phase should be prolonged to 7 months to provide a total of 9 months of therapy.Evidence 9Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Treatment periods of 6 months or more result in higher success rates.
 Without strong evidence to demonstrate equivalent efficacy for shorter courses, a 6- to 9-month treatment duration is recommended.
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to imprecision.
 Gelband H. Regimens of less than six months for treating tuberculosis.
 Cochrane Database Syst Rev. 2000;(2):CD001362.
 Review.
 PubMed PMID: 10796641.
 Jo KW, Yoo JW, Hong Y, et al. Risk factors for 1-year relapse of pulmonary tuberculosis treated with a 6-month daily regimen.
 Respir Med.
 2014 Apr;108(4):654-9. doi: 10.1016/j.rmed.2014.01.010.
 PubMed PMID: 24518046.
 Risk factors for relapse include extensive disease and/or cavities on chest radiographs in the first 2 months of therapy, culture-positive after 2 months of therapy, or radiographic evidence for cavitation at treatment completion.

-5. Monitoring adverse effects of anti-TB drugs: Monitoring for adverse effects of TB medications is important in order to detect adverse events, such as liver toxicity (INH, RMP, PZA), hypersensitivity reaction (RMP), optic neuritis (EMB), and neuropathy (INH) (Table 3).
+5. Monitoring adverse effects of anti-TB drugs: Monitoring for adverse effects of TB medications is important in order to detect adverse events, such as liver toxicity (INH, RMP, PZA), hypersensitivity reaction (RMP), optic neuritis (EMB), and neuropathy (INH) (Table.
+Adverse events of first-line and…).
 Serious reactions should prompt stopping all potentially offending drugs with immediate initiation of 2 alternate TB medications.
 The evidence for standard baseline and follow-up monitoring schedules is weak.
 Most clinicians measure serum levels of liver enzymes, bilirubin, urea/blood urea nitrogen, creatinine, uric acid, and perform a complete blood count when starting TB medications, and will schedule follow-up visits with liver enzyme measurements at least monthly thereafter.
 Hepatotoxic drugs must be discontinued in all patients with alanine aminotransferase (ALT) or aspartate aminotransferase (AST) levels ≥5 × upper limit of normal (ULN) and in patients with ALT and/or AST levels ≥3 × ULN who have gastrointestinal manifestations (jaundice, nausea, loss of appetite, abdominal distention, or abdominal pain).
 Advise patients to refrain from drinking alcohol while on INH, RMP, or PZA to reduce the risk of hepatic injury.
 When drug schedules must be altered due to adverse effects, consultation with a TB expert is advised to ensure that revised treatment schedules offer the best chance of treatment success with a minimal risk of further adverse reactions.
 If EMB is required beyond the first few weeks of drug therapy while awaiting drug susceptibility results, refer the patient for periodic ophthalmologic examinations.